514.829.3568 | velolussier@gmail.com

 You buy directly without intermediary.
 I am the exclusive distributor for Québec, so you are guaranteed to pay the best price on the market.

-HOME DELIVERY ACROSS QUEBEC FOR ONLY $149.
+HOME DELIVERY FROM $149.

 Imac